-The basis for the limit is that individuals participating in this waiver live with family members or have funding from other public programs that in combination with waiver services ensures the individuals have sufficient services and supports to assure their health and safety.
+The basis for the limit is that individuals participating in this waiver live with family members, have a strong and stable system of natural supports, have support needs that do not warrant participation in either the Community Support or Comprehensive waiver, or have funding from other public programs that in combination with waiver services ensures the individuals have sufficient services and supports to assure their health and safety.
+Individuals in the PfH waiver will be eligible for MO HealthNet State plan services and will be assisted in accessing those services first.
+More costly residential services are not included in this waiver.

 Individuals are assessed prior to entering this waiver and annually to identify their needs and estimate the cost of waiver services necessary to meet the needs.
+When additional needs may arise that exceed the cost limits of a particular Division of DD waiver (e.g. Partnership for Hope Waiver) the planning team will support the individual to obtain additional waiver resources to meet the need.
 If the estimated cost of waiver services exceeds the limit initially or after entering the waiver, the individual is considered for participation in another DD waiver that that can meet their need that does not have a cap.